neondatabase/website/content/docs/guides/vercel.md

 updatedOn: '2024-02-23T20:32:29.800Z'
 ---

 This guide describes how to connect using the [Neon Vercel Integration](https://vercel.com/integrations/neon) from the Vercel marketplace.
-The integration connects your Vercel project to a Neon database and enables creating a database branch for each preview deployment.
+The integration connects your Vercel project to a Neon database and creates a database branch for each preview deployment.

 ## About the Neon Vercel Integration